khesualdo/CalgaryHacks-2018/README.md

 * http://nodotcom.org/python-twitter-tutorial.html
 * http://docs.tweepy.org/en/v3.5.0/getting_started.html

 I worked on the the Twitter Bot - `TwitterBoy.py`, which automatically sent a tweet after a gunshot was detected.
-The tweet contained the message body and a map with the location of where the gunshot occurred.
+The tweet contained a message body as well as a map with the location of where the gunshot occurred.

 ## How to run